The hardware I use

 - Evernote – I use this on every device I own, mostly to take notes in meetings and training sessions, and then to revise/reflect later.
 A lot of my notes are now photographs of whiteboards and other hand drawn scribbles, which Evernote handles very well.

 - Atom – A text editor that handles Markdown well, and can preview and export to PDF.
-This pretty much handles all of my writing/blogging work within one application.
 I also use Pandoc to convert to PDF, HTML and/or .docx if required.

 - Dropbox – Cloud storage and syncing software to ensure I can access everything everywhere.

 - IFTTT and Buffer – To automate as much as possible.
 Between them they handle a lot of the seemingly clever things in my digital life, and explain why I seem to be able to post to social media sites at times when I appear to be elsewhere.

 - Virtualbox – Because no-one needs as many physical computers as I had before virtualisation was a thing.

 I’m not sure anymore.
 My setup is in such a state of flux that anything I write now is likely to be out of date within days.

 That said, I am enjoying being back on Ubuntu again, and am eying the Thinkpad X280 enviously as a possible replacement for my 5 year old laptop.
 If only it was a little more upgradeable then I would be very tempted to buy one.
 I would also like my monitors at home to be the same size (although they are the same resolution which helps a lot).